MrZH6/elements_of_AI_my_AI_idea/README.md

 created by Reaktor Innovations and University of Helsinki.
 Copy the template, paste it to your GitHub README and edit! -->

-# Project Title
+# Personal Spotify album recommender

-Final project for the Building AI course
+Final project for the Building AI course.

 ## Summary

-The aim of this project is to build a personal recommender for music albums on Spotify
+The aim of this project is to build a personal recommender for music albums on Spotify.

 ## Background

-Which problems does your idea solve?
-How common or frequent is this problem?
-What is your personal motivation?
-Why is this topic important or interesting?

-This is how you make a list, if you need one:
-* problem 1
-* problem 2
-* etc.
+My motivation for this project is that I'm a big music lover and I'm slightly dissatisfied with the recommendation currently offered by Spotify.
+The primary product for me was not songs, but whole albums.
+I like to listen to whole albums, or some part of them if I don't have enough time to listen to the whole album.

+I've noticed that most of my favorite albums have a similar style of cover art - the picture that is on the front of the CD, vinyl record, or as the artwork for the songs on that album on an online music platform.
+So I'd like to get recommendations of records I haven't heard that are similar in some way, based on covers of my favourite records.

+My goal is to get a few music albums recommended every day/week/month to play on Spotify.

 ## How is it used?